 Why would you want to know how to plan and plant a medicinal herb garden?
 Well, with more and more of us opting out of the conventional this or that there’s been a rise in interest in gardening in general and growing herbs specifically over the last few years.
 Herbs are amazingly useful plants in the landscape, even if you’re not ready to use them medicinally.
 Most herbs are really not very difficult to grow, many have lovely flowers and/or interesting foliage and they can easily be integrated into your perennial beds or any traditionally landscaped area.
 A lot of herbs grow well in pots, either indoors or outdoors and many are very adaptable to climates and types of soil.
 Many, many herbs are basically pest resistant plants, ta-boot!
 So, come let’s chat about how to plan and plant this medicinal herb garden you need…

-Just a quick note – this post is looooong, so grab a pencil and some paper to take notes if your kiddo gets a scraped knee, a package gets delivered or the pig escapes and you have to read it in installments.
+Just a quick note – this post is looooong, so grab a pencil and some paper to take notes just in case your kiddo gets a scraped knee, a package gets delivered or the pig escapes and you have to read it in installments.

 How to plan and plant a medicinal herb garden